neji78/MusicPlayer/README.md

 # music-player
-hi guys :)\n
+hi guys :)

-I decided to learn a new stack and sdk and you know what is better choice than FLUTTER(dart). first what is flutter? flutter is a sdk for front-end perpose but ofcourse it handle back-end too. base of that sdk is Dart and this language is using for two part, front and back -end. also flutter is a cross platform sdk its mean that you can write app
+I decided to learn a new stack-sdk and you know what is better choice than FLUTTER(dart). first what is flutter? flutter is a sdk for front-end perpose but ofcourse it handle back-end too. base of that sdk is Dart and this language is using for two part, front and back -end. also flutter is a cross platform sdk its mean that you can write app